 FDF Apprenticeship Pledge

-The Food and Drink Federation (FDF) smashed its pledge to double the number of Apprenticeships available in the food and drink manufacturing sector in England and Scotland by the end of 2012.
+The Food and Drink Federation (FDF) announced a pledge to treble the apprenticeship workforce in the food and drink industry by 2020.

 Our sector is currently relying on an ageing workforce to support growth and we